lariosm/lariosm.github.io/CS460/HW3/index.md

 ## Final thoughts

 Given this was my first hands-on experience working with C#, I have to say, the learning process wasn't as bad as I initally thought.
-Sure, it was rough because we had less than a week to learn the language, but I think with enough time and practice, I might come to embrace C#, maybe even use it as my primary language given its widespread capabilities over Java.
+Sure, it was rough because we had less than a week to learn the language, but I think with enough time and practice, I might come to embrace C#, maybe even use it as my preferred language given its widespread capabilities over Java.